ROBERT C. PRINGLE (tug) Shipwreck

 Robert C. Pringle (tug)

 On June 18, 1922, Robert C. Pringle began towing the wooden bulk freighter Venezuela from Milwaukee to Sandusky, Ohio, where the Venezuela was scheduled to receive extensive repairs.
-At about 2:00 a.m. on the following day, as the vessels were passing Sheboygan, Robert C. Pringle struck an obstruction, and began taking on water fast.
+At about 2:00 a.m. on the following day, as the vessels were passing Sheboygan, Robert C. Pringle struck an obstruction, and began taking on water rapidly.
 Despite her pumps being in operation, the water eventually extinguished her boilers, forcing her crew to abandon her and row to Venezuela.
-All of the crewmen were delivered safely to Manitowoc.
+All crewmen were delivered safely to Manitowoc.

 (read more...)